Installation

 #

 We distribute Expose as a PHAR archive that contains everything you need in order to use Expose.
-Simply download it from here and make it executable:
+Simply download it from here and make it executable.
+This method only works if you have a modern version of PHP installed.

 chmod +x expose